-City of Newcastle (CN’s) Urban Planning Team have begun preparing the strategic documents required as a result of changes to the Environmental Planning and Assessment Act 1979 (EP&A Act) which came in to place last year.
+City of Newcastle's (CN) Urban Planning Team are preparing the strategic documents required as a result of changes to the Environmental Planning and Assessment Act 1979 (EP&A Act) which came in to place in 2018.

 The updated Act requires us to review the Local Environmental Plan, prepare a Local Strategic Planning Statement (LSPS) and develop a Community Participation Plan.
 The Greater Newcastle Metropolitan Plan 2036 requires a Housing Strategy to be completed at the same time as the LSPS.